-The Business major consists of Econ 2a or 10a plus 10.5 other courses.
-The "half" course is a module on quantitative methods - students who have had Econ 83a are exempt from this requirement.
+The Business major consists of Econ 2a or 10a plus 11 other semester courses and two 2-credit practicums.
 A separate Major / Minor Change Request Form must be completed for the Business major.
 Students who wish to apply for a Business major should see Hagit Weihs.

-For students wishing to combine an Economics major and Business major, at most two other courses (besides Econ 2a or 10a and Econ 83a) can double count for the two majors as follows: Bus 10a (required for the Business major) will count as a lower level elective for Economics and Econ 8b or 20a (required for the Economics major) will count as a Business elective.
+For students wishing to combine an Economics major and Business major, at most two courses (besides Econ 2a or 10a) can double count for the two majors as follows: Bus 10a (required for the Business major) will count as a lower level elective for Economics and Econ 20a (required for the Economics major) will count as a Business elective.
+In addition, Econ 83a exempts Business majors from Bus 51a and Econ 171a exempts Business majors from Bus 71a.

 Students wishing to combine a Business major and Economics minor are also subject to additional restrictions.
-They can double count no more than two courses (besides Econ 2a or 10a and Econ 83a) for the major and minor, and these students are required to take a minimum of 14 total courses in the major and minor.
-To ensure the Economics minor remains distinct from the Business major, BUS courses do NOT count as electives for students who combine an Economics minor and a Business major.
+They can double count no more than two courses (besides Econ 2a or 10a) for the major and minor.
+For students who entered Brandeis in Fall 2020 or later, Bus 10a will count as an elective for the Economics.
+For students who entered Brandeis before Fall 2020, no Business courses can double count as electives for the Economics minor if the student is also a Business major.